Easy Ambrosia Fruit Salad

 - 2 oz Grand Marnier (optional) for Adult Version

-Love this easy fruit salad recipe?
+Love this easy summer salad recipe?
 Looking for a few more?
-Check out:
+Check out these tasty treats: